Kalabasa/leanrada.com/src/pages/works/dynastymap.md

 I got the data from [COMELEC](https://www.comelec.gov.ph) and [Open Data PH](https://www.gov.ph/data).

-I had to scrape election results from the 2015 COMELEC website because they didn't have an API.
+I had to scrape election results from the 2015 COMELEC website because they didn’t have an API.

 For anyone trying this kind of thing today, fortunately, election results are now available in CSV on Open Data PH.